transcom/mymove/config/tls/README.md

 You can read this as the certificate is valid until November 23, 2022.

-## DoD WCF certificate authority certifates
+## DoD WCF certificate authority certificates

 These certificates are required when running the app through the BCAP.
 When running traffic through the BCAP, various AWS services present TLS certificate chains that include these certificates,